rotilaja/cnn_news_app/README.md

 # cnn_news_app

-A new Flutter project.
+A Grazac Academy Chaalenge.

-## Getting Started
+## About the CNN News App

 This project is a starting point for a Flutter application.